-These Contract features are only available if you are less than 80 years old on the Contract Issue Date and terminate on the Annuity Date.
+These Contract features are available regardless of your age on the Contract Issue Date and terminate on the Annuity Date.
 These Contract features are free of charge.
 Additional conditions and requirements apply and are specified in the rider(s) that are part of your Contract.